Dragnalith/build_system_experiment/NOTE.md

 - Actually I wonder actually why I thought Ninja generator for premake is not compatible with custom toolchain.
 In particular is C# compatible with ninja generator for premake?
 - I have added binary for ninja.exe and gn.exe
 - Compiling from command line with msvc in not convenient because you need a special environment to be setup.
+- It seems that actually special environment is not required except PATH.
+Indeed, DLL required by msvc are needed to be on the PATH before the compiler or linker run.
+Other include and lib variable can be set on the command line.